 If you’re unfamiliar with the larger costs of fast fashion, I’d encourage you to begin by watching The True Cost, a documentary about the impact fast fashion is having on the world.
-I wrote about the movie in a previous post questioning whether or not style blogs are fueling the fast fashion disaster.

 You can rent The True Cost for $3.99.
 Invite a few friends over and have them bring drinks and snacks.
 I know it will cost less than heading out to a restaurant or bar for the evening, and you’ll be with great company.
 No excuses.